KxSystems/nano/README.md

 picked up on execution of the scripts on remote nodes as well as the head or master/login nodes.

-Note that execution of the top level script `multihost.sh` will require `tty` control to be added to the sudoers file if you are not already running as root.
+Note that execution of the top level script `multihost.sh` may require `tty` control to be added to the sudoers file if you are not already running as root.

 Do not proceed if you do not have these privileges.